 Communication and Brand Development

-Head of Communication and Brand Development Lise Korsgaard
+Director of Communication and Brand Development Lise Korsgaard

 The department is in charge of external communication, including press materials, the museum’s website and social media, marketing, stage events, experience communication, sponsorship agreements, corporate partnerships, and events and location hire.